 top of page

-CDC’s Guidance on New Chikungunya Vaccine
+CDC’s New Guidance on Chikungunya Vaccine

 The Centers for Disease Control and Prevention (CDC) has issued new guidance on the use of the chikungunya vaccine, opening the door for travelers to get vaccinated against this mosquito-borne viral illness before their trips.